On $k$-Bend and Monotonic $\ell$-Bend Edge Intersection Graphs of Paths on a Grid: Introduction and Definitions

 We say that two paths on a grid \emph{intersect}, if they have at least one common grid edge.
 If two segments $S_1$, $S_2$ lie on the same grid line but do not intersect (if considered as paths), then we call them \emph{aligned}; such a pair $(S_1, S_2)$ is called an \emph{alignment}.
 Figure~\ref{fig:possibleACP}(a) depicts two aligned segments $S_1$ and $S_2$.

-A pair $(S_1, S_2)$ of segments is called a \emph{crossing} if one of the two segments lies on a horizontal grid line, the other segment lies on a vertical grid line, and there is a grid point which belongs to the interior of each of the segments.
+A pair $(S_1, S_2)$ of segments is called a \emph{crossing} if one of the two segments lies on a horizontal grid line, the other segment lies on a vertical grid line, and there is a grid point which belongs to the interior of both segments.
 Figure~\ref{fig:possibleACP}(b) depicts a crossing $(S_1,S_2)$ with grid point $x$ belonging to the interior of both segments.

 A pair $(S_1, S_2)$ of segments is called a \emph{pseudocrossing} if one of the two segments lies on a horizontal grid line, the other segment lies on a vertical grid line, and there is no grid point which belongs to the interior of each of the segments.
 Figure~\ref{fig:possibleACP}(c)-(e) depict different pseudocrossings.